 This is important to know!
 If your recipe calls for other acidic ingredients, like lemon juice or vinegar, you can adjust the amounts or eliminate them altogether to accommodate the vino’s acidity.

-Tip #1: Don’t Cook with a Wine You Wouldn’t Drink
+1. Don’t Cook with a Wine You Wouldn’t Drink

 These so-called cooking types are made from a watery, low-quality base that’s loaded with preservatives, and has enough added salt to choke a sea bass!

-The salt is there to make the vino so unpalatable as to prevent alcohol abuse, generally with a lower alcohol content than most (drinkable!) kinds you’ll find on the shelf.
-The salt also helps to give it a longer shelf life once the bottle’s open.
+The salt is there to make the wine so unpalatable as to prevent alcohol abuse, generally with a lower alcohol content than most (drinkable!) kinds you’ll find on the shelf.

 Now, let’s think about this for a minute… if it tastes so bad that no one would want to drink it straight, is this really something we want to add to one of our lovingly crafted recipes?
-Of course not!

 Avoid “cooking wine” at all costs and stick to varieties that you already like to drink with a good meal instead.

-Tip #2: Reduce Acid
+2. Reduce Acid

-Tip #3: Replace Fats and Oils
+3. Replace Fats and Oils

 Wine makes an excellent replacement for fats and oils in many recipes.

-It can even be used in cake baking!
-With some cake mixes, you can substitute up to 3/4 cup of oil with a red, white, or a sweet dessert variety when mixing the batter.
-Try adding some dry red to a devil’s food cake mix for a decadent, spirited chocolate flavor!
+It can even be used when baking cakes!
+With some cake mixes, you can substitute up to 3/4 cup of butter or oil with a red, white, or a sweet dessert variety when mixing the batter.

-Tip #4: Use a Non-Reactive Pan
+4. Use a Nonreactive Pan

 It should be noted that because of its acidity, making a reduction in a seasoned cast iron or carbon steel skillet with wine should be avoided.